KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/shaders.md

 Luckily, we can skip the length when we are using null-terminated string.
 We could turn our shader code into raw byte literals with `b"SOURCE CODE"`, make sure we add a \0 at the end and use the raw pointer to that if we like danger, and then call it a day.
-However, I am a cowards and just bite the bullet of an additional allocation into a `CString` which fails if our str can't be converted into a valid C-String.
+However, I am a coward and just bite the bullet of an additional allocation into a `CString` which fails if our str can't be converted into a valid C-String.

 ```rust